l0rd/openshift.io/FAQ.md

 ### Which version should my Jenkins be at at ?

-To find out the intended, visit http://central.maven.org/maven2/io/fabric8/online/packages/fabric8-online-jenkins/1.0.160/fabric8-online-jenkins-1.0.160-openshift.yml and look for the section:
+To find out the intended version, visit http://central.maven.org/maven2/io/fabric8/online/packages/fabric8-online-jenkins/1.0.160/fabric8-online-jenkins-1.0.160-openshift.yml and look for the section: